April 28, 2026

-“Lateral” knee pain describes pain that’s experienced on the outside of the knee, specifically on the right and left sides of the knee cap.
+“Lateral” knee pain describes pain that’s experienced on the outside of your knee, specifically on the right and left sides of the knee cap, also known as the lateral side.
+The lateral capsule is a key part of the knee joint anatomy, providing support and containing important ligaments and nerve receptors.
 Similarly, other variations of knee pain can also be described this way; the front of the knee is the anterior, the back, posterior, and the inside, medial.
 Identifying what kind of knee pain you have can help you get a better idea of the cause of your pain, allowing you to treat it properly.

 That being said, let’s outline some of the most common causes of lateral knee pain in particular.
 Having the right knowledge under your belt can be the first step in your journey towards living a life with less knee pain.